 beef and wild rice soup

-Whether you want a dark beer-filled Irish beef stew or a crisp, fresh Asian-inspired ginger pork noodle soup, this list of delicious stew and hearty soup recipes has got you covered.
+Whether you want a dark beer-filled Irish beef stew or a crisp, fresh Asian-inspired ginger pork noodle soup, you’ll find just the thing right here.

 Chicken, Kale, and White Bean Soup

 Any variety of kale works here, and you can customize the soup further with different beans and vegetables.
-While there’s already a ton of greens in this dish, you can pack a major health punch by serving this alongside a green salad.
+Change it up to suit your taste and what you have on hand.

 Chicken and Black Bean Soup